Pir Hadi Hassan Bux Shah Jilani: Family background

-Hadi was from a lineage that goes back from Abdul Qadir Gilani to Imam Hassan, who was the son of Ali and was the grandson of Muhammad.
+He was supposedly a descendent of Abdul Qadir Gilani.
 His family had many saints and spiritual leaders such as Abdul Malik Shah Jilani (India), who was the Murshid of Sufi Shah Inayat Shaheed, Bhuro Bhawan Shah Jilani, Juman Shah Jilani, Subhan Ali Shah Jilani, wado Kamil Shah Jilani, Ali Bux Shah Jilani, Kamil Shah Sarkar Jilani, Dinal Shah Jilani and many others.

 Education

 Hadi spent his early life at Dargah Bhuro Bhawan Shah Jilani, his place of birth.
 After some time, he migrated to Sanghar and settled down near Duthro Sarif at his grandfather's village, known as Subhan Ali Shah Jilani, where he pursued the study of the Quran, Hadiths and Sunnah at Pir-Jo-Midrso under the supervision of his grandfather.

 Death

 Hadi died on 2 September 1900 AD (Jumada al-Awwal 7, 1318 A.H.) at the age of 56 years.

 Dargah Sharif

 Hadi's body was entombed in a shrine at Pir Subhan Ali Shah Jilani, which is known as Dargah Pir Hadi Hassan Bux Shah Jilani or Dargah Jilani Duthro Sharif.

 The foundation of Dargah Sharif was settled down by Pir Hadi Hassan Bux Shah Jilani.
 Hadi was actually contracting an Otaq for himself but after martyred his body was buried in his Otaq.
 Recently, with the help of Shahid Abdul Salam Thahim, Syed Ghulam Shah Jilani and MPA Faraz dero of the Sindh government have constructed a new mosque and Musafir Khana for pilgrims.